JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

 tags: azure powershell devops github actions
 ---

-I have been previously blogging about various automation topics:
+I have been previously blogging about various automation topics such as:

 [Automating maintenance tasks with Azure Functions and PowerShell]({% post_url 2023/10/2023-10-30-automating-maintenance-tasks-part1 %})